 Elven lore is better preserved.
-Their sacred scribes tell of a time when the elves walked for thousands of years across an undisturbed Aberdar.
-They knew every tree by name and called every creature kin.
-They communed with the sun and stars; they knew the language of the stones and grass, and they heard the ebb and flow of time.
-And so it was that when the humans appeared that the elves were both curious and apprehensive.
-Who were these brash interlopers, with their physical strength but briefer lifespans?
+Their sacred scribes tell of a time when the elves walked across an undisturbed Aberdar.
+They knew every tree by name, called every creature kin; they communed with the sun and stars, and knew the language of the stones and grass.
+They heard the ebb and flow of time, and sang with it.
+And so it was that when the humans appeared, the elves were both curious and apprehensive.
+Who were these brash interlopers, fiery and strong, yet short-lived?
 The elves had differing opinions.
-The High Elves believed humans to be inconsequential, hardly worth their attention, while the Woodland Elves feared that their impetuous nature would spell doom for their delicate way of life.
-Whereas, the Druidic Elves were slightly more optimistic and pointed to the fledgling race’s deep soul and eager nature that was as capable of new feats.
+The high elves believed humans to be inconsequential, hardly worth their attention, while the woodland elves feared that humanity’s impetuous nature would spell doom for their delicate way of life.
+The druidic elves were more optimistic, seeing the fledgling race’s eager nature, deep soul, and potential for growth.
 On occasion, the humans exhibited love and strength far beyond their years.
 They forged loyalties that transcended blood, and perhaps, with the right guidance, they might grow to harness their passions for the good of all.

 A Broken Connection...

-The new human clans also took to the outer lands of Aberdar in the ways the more reclusive elves never had.
-To the north humans quickly learned to mine land for stone and metals, which they used to forge magnificent works.
-While those to the south discovered near infinite uses for herbs and spices, while also mastering trade and artisanship.
-The human lifespan gave rise to an industrialist nature the elves had never desired themselves.
-And so it was, for many hundreds of years the elves and humans lived (mostly) in harmony.
+The new human clans also took to the outer lands of Aberdar in the ways the elves never had.
+To the north, humans quickly learned how to mine the land for stone and metals, which they used to forge magnificent works.
+To the south, the humans discovered countless uses for herbs and spices, and devoted their time to mastering trade and artisanship.
+The fleeting human lifespan gave rise to an industrialism the elves had never found necessary, and for many hundreds of years, the elves and humans lived, more or less, in harmony.

-The magical energies harnessed by the humans rippled across the lands of Aberdar, and beyond.
-When the elves took notice, they confronted the guild’s leaders, imploring them to cease their efforts.
-They spoke of the danger of the wild magic, how it could lay ruin to the world, and how it could attract the attention of evil from beyond.
-But the young human sorcerers heard none of it, they were convinced that the elves merely wished to deny them their rightful power.
-And so the elves, fearing the worst, chose to sever ties with humanity and retreated to their forests and magical nexuses.
+Of course, the elves would have been hard-pressed not to notice.
+They confronted the leaders of Dinistro, imploring them to cease their efforts.
+They spoke of the danger of wild magic, how it could lay ruin to the world, and how it could attract the attention of evil from beyond.
+But the young human sorcerers heard none of it, convinced that the elves only wished to deny them their rightful power.
+And so the elves, fearing the worst, chose to sever ties with humanity, and retreated to their forests and mountains.

-The ‘Second Continent’ of Cambria...
+The Second Continent of Cambria...

-There was one lone elf who loved humanity with all of her heart, as she had long ago fallen in love with a female human, only to see her grow old and die.
-Her name was Eletha, and she sympathized with the human desire to master magic.
-After all, she was taught that even the elves had once stumbled blindly along thousands of years ago when their race was too young.
-It took time and experience to find their way and humanity deserved the same opportunity.
+Yet there was one elf who loved humanity with all of her heart – an old flame long lingering, as she had once fallen in love with a human woman, only to see her grow old.
+This elf’s name was Eletha, and she sympathized with the human desire to master magic.
+She had been taught that even the elves had once stumbled through the world blindly, millennia ago when their race was still young.
+It took time and experience to find one’s way, and humanity deserved the same opportunity.

-Long ago, the elves ventured off Aberdar in search of other lands.
-Out to sea they discovered, what they named ‘Kambreah,’ a continent full of wild natural magics that were contained in the land itself, far more wild magic than Aberdar ever would have.
+Long ago, there were elves who ventured off Aberdar in search of other lands.
+Out to sea they discovered what they named Kambreah, a continent full of wild natural magics contained in the land itself, far more magic than Aberdar would ever have.
 Unlike Aberdar, where magic was mostly elvish, Kambreah held powerful magic in its forests, caves, and soil, if one knew where to look.
-The new continent was apparently uninhabited, with only wild animals roaming in its complex landscape.
-Hoping to protect Aberdar from the potential effects of this wild magic in this new land, the elves created a tower to contain, regulate, and mask the magic.
-The towers acted as siphons, drawing wild magic from around them and housing it deep within the ground, far from detection, in magic vaults.
-Between Aberdar and Kambreah, the elves created a network of subterranean ley lines of magic, a masterful and intricate system of channels to protect from the discovery, power, and potential misuse of wild magic should it ever be found and mastered by someone of ill intentions.
+The new continent was apparently uninhabited, with only wild animals roaming its landscape.
+Hoping to protect Aberdar from the potential effects of the wild magic in this new land, the elves built a tower to contain, regulate, and mask the magic.
+The towers acted as siphons, drawing wild magic from around them and housing it in magic vaults deep within the ground, far from detection.
+Between Aberdar and Kambreah, the elves created a network of subterranean ley lines of magic, a masterful and intricate system of channels to prevent the discovery, power, and potential misuse of wild magic, should it ever be found and mastered by someone of ill intentions.